 - Testing and fixing

 Conception, analysis and design can overlap.
 You’d typically spend an extended period of time up-front outlining the requirements for the project, analysing the possible solutions, and creating a complete design.
 After everyone has agreed that these stages have been completed, the team move on together to the development stage where the coding is actually done.
 Once the code is done they move onto testing, and once testing and fixing are done the product is deployed.
 Each stage in this methodology is completed before the next one can begin.
-Typically this transition is dealt with at a ‘stage gate’ where someone, a product owner, project manager or team leader, reviews and approves that the stage has been satisfactorily completed.
+Typically this transition is dealt with at a ‘stage gate’ where someone (a product owner, project manager or team leader) reviews and approves that the stage has been completed satisfactorily.

 What is Agile software development?

 An Agile software development methodology is a more iterative, team-based approach to development.
 Instead of breaking the project down into blocks to be completed in order, the product is broken down into components that are completed in isolation from each other.
 Breaking down the project into smaller components allows for the initial analysis/design section to happen continuously throughout the project.

-Each component of the product might go through its own waterfall-type development methodology, with analysis, design, development and testing, but the point of agile software is to keep producing working deliverables throughout the entire project.
+Each component of the product might go through its own Waterfall-type development methodology, with analysis, design, development and testing.
+But, the point of Agile software development is to keep producing working deliverables throughout the entire project.
 This allows the customer or product owner to review throughout product development, rather than only at each stage gate.

 - ‘Backlog’ – a prioritized list of components of the final product that need to be produced.